kubesphere/website/content/en/_index.md

   btnLink:
   link:
   linkContent: Want your logo up there?
 Just submit a pull request →
-  joinTitle: Join the Revolution,Partner with KubeSphere
+  joinTitle: Join the Revolution, Partner with KubeSphere
-  joinContent: We look forward to your joining KubeSphere partner to improve the ecosystem of both, and grow your business.
+  joinContent: We look forward to your joining KubeSphere partner program to improve both ecosystems and grow your business.
   joinLink:
   image: /images/home/certification.jpg
 ---